Oriflame Essense & Co. Lemon & Verbena Hand & Body Lotion

 The safety of Methylparaben is currently being studied.
 While ongoing studies are looking into the safety of parabens, the results have been very mixed.
 Some studies have not found Methylparaben to be harmful.

-Learn more about Prunus Amygdalus Dulcis OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Prunus Amygdalus Dulcis OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.